Listen in on an underwater musical… starring whales!

 Just like bats, echolocation means that sound waves are sent out, bounce off objects and reflect back to the individual.
 This is also how whales navigate, assess their surroundings and forage for food.
 Underwater echolocation is even more efficient, since sounds travels faster in water than in air.

 Toothed VS Baleen

 Contact Call: Moo.
-Credit National Park Service.
+Courtesy National Park Service.

 Contact Call: Whup.
-Credit National Park Service.
+Courtesy National Park Service.

 Feeding Cry.
-Credit National Park Service.
+Courtesy National Park Service.

 Whales produce some of the most haunting noises on earth.
-But if you can get past the eeriness of the sounds, you can appreciate the beauty of the songs!
+But if you can get past the eeriness of the sounds, you can appreciate the beauty of the songs.